 My relationship with the Lord, as I have come to believe is one of understanding.
 I have always felt the presence of God looking over me through the good and bad times.
 However; his presence during the bad times is clearly undeniable.
 It has been said by followers that when you bypass your inner voice for sin’s sake God will most definitely hold you accountable.
-Lucky for me, today I am fully cognizant of that fact and try to stay on the sunny side of street.
+Lucky for me, I am fully cognizant of that fact and try to stay on the sunny side of street.
 This is where the realization between us is one of understanding.
-I feel confident that when I see God I may not be hugged and kissed, but their will be a wink, nod of recognition complete with smirk because we’re cool like that.
+I feel confident that when I see God I may not be hugged and kissed, but there will be a wink, a nod of recognition complete with a smirk because we’re cool like that.

 “Fear is only a thief that will only rob you of your God-given potential”

 To Caleb it is not about having a resume full of Dangerous trips or a camera full of impressive pictures and videos.
 It is about listening and obeying the whisper, burden, or impression prompted by the Holy Spirit and giving God the glory whatever the outcome may be.
-Their were a lot of aspects of the book that I enjoyed.
+There were a lot of aspects of the book that I enjoyed.
 For example, the chronology of the development of Christianity in the “Movement of Acts” chart.
 It shows how followers initially grew from 120 to 3000 all the way to 1.2 million by the end of Acts which I believe was 30 years.
-Today, 1/3 of the world’s population are followers, making Christianity the perfect representation of the multiplicity found in the Guppy fish.
-Another feature I enjoyed was how Caleb makes it a point to keep his unusual soldiers conferences small and intimate.
+Today, 1/3 of the world’s population are followers, making Christianity the perfect representation of the multiplicity found in the Guppy fish 🙂 Another feature I enjoyed was how Caleb makes it a point to keep his unusual soldiers conferences small and intimate.
 You hear that Joel Osteen, while he’s trying to fill Dallas Cowboy Stadium which seats 85,000 Caleb keeps his cutoff number at 30 in order to efficiently train the die-hard’s.

 “Ask not of what we did for God, but of what you did through God”